-The chart above shows the total value of the investor's portfolio after 30 years under each of the three options.

-Distributions After Account Owner's Death

-If your spouse inherits your traditional IRA, he or she can treat the account as if it is their own and begin taking required minimum distributions at age 72.
+Distributions After Account Owner's Death If your spouse inherits your traditional IRA, he or she can treat the account as if it is their own and begin taking required minimum distributions at age 73 or 75, depending on their age.
 With a Roth IRA, the spouse is not required to take any withdrawals during their lifetime, enhancing the tax-free growth of the balance that remains in the account.
 With the passage of the SECURE Act in December 2019, most non-spouse beneficiaries must fully distribute the inherited IRA, whether traditional or Roth, within 10 years.
-Previously, distributions could be "stretched" and taken over the life expectancy of the non-spouse beneficiary.

-Since qualified distributions from a Roth account are tax free, non-spouse beneficiaries can let the Roth funds accumulate and then take distributions at their discretion any time during the 10 years, or even take the entire distribution as late as in year 10 with no tax consequences.
-If they inherit a traditional IRA, the same distribution rules apply, but income tax must be paid on every distribution.
+Previously, distributions could be "stretched" and taken over the life expectancy of the non-spouse beneficiary.2 If they inherit a traditional IRA, the same distribution rules apply, but income tax must be paid on every distribution.
 Under this legislation, it may be even more advantageous to pass along Roth IRA assets as opposed to traditional IRA assets to reduce the tax liability for the beneficiary.

-The case for a conversion becomes even more compelling when you consider estate taxes

-Roth IRAs can be powerful wealth transfer vehicles, under the appropriate circumstances, because of the ability to "prepay" income taxes and the lack of required minimum distributions for the account owner.
+The case for a conversion becomes even more compelling when you consider estate taxes Roth IRAs can be powerful wealth transfer vehicles, under the appropriate circumstances, because of the ability to "prepay" income taxes and the lack of required minimum distributions for the account owner.
 Income tax due on the conversion acts as a gift to the beneficiaries because they will not have to pay income tax on qualified distributions.
 Furthermore, the amount paid for income tax upon conversion is removed from the original account owner's estate.

-&lt;sup>2 The 10-year distribution applies to most non-spouse inherited IRAs (traditional and Roth) when the account owner dies after December 31, 2019.
+2 The 10-year distribution applies to most non-spouse inherited IRAs (traditional and Roth) when the account owner dies after December 31, 2019.
+Planning for a Conversion Converting a traditional IRA to a Roth IRA can provide significant long-term tax savings and serve as a powerful tool for transferring wealth to future generations.
+Whether a Roth conversion makes sense for you, however, depends on your timeframe, your expectations for future tax rates, your plans for the assets, and your available resources.
+William Blair can work with you to evaluate whether a Roth conversion is appropriate for you in light of these variables and your retirement and wealth-transfer goals.
+Please contact us to schedule a time to discuss whether you should consider a Roth conversion as part of your comprehensive wealth management strategy.
 Roth IRA Conversion Questionnaire Can you afford to leave the IRA untouched throughout retirement, funding your expenses through other sources of income instead?
 Yes No Will you be in the same or a higher tax bracket in the future?
 Yes No Can you pay the tax on the conversion by using funds from outside the IRA?
 Yes No Can you convert without negatively affecting your current income tax planning?
 Yes No Can you continue to fulfill your other financial planning objectives (e.g. charitable giving)?
 Yes No Your wealth-transfer plan will likely benefit from a Roth conversion.

-You may still benefit from a Roth conversion, but is advisable to run a personalized cost-benefit analysis.
+$You \ may \ still \ benefit \ from \ a \ Roth \ conversion, \ but \ is \ advisable \ to \ run \ a \ personalized \ cost-benefit \ analysis.$

-Planning for a Conversion

-Converting a traditional IRA to a Roth IRA can provide significant long-term tax savings and serve as a powerful tool for transferring wealth to future generations.
-Whether a Roth conversion makes sense for you, however, depends on your timeframe, your expectations for future tax rates, your plans for the assets, and your available resources.

-William Blair & Company can work with you to evaluate whether a Roth conversion is appropriate for you in light of these variables and your retirement and wealth-transfer goals.
-Please contact us to schedule a time to discuss whether you should consider a Roth conversion as part of your comprehensive wealth management strategy.